Muriel Williams Sanderson, David Wilkin and 50 years of correspondence: 1965-2015

 - Daily Mail review of film: A United Kingdom — Daily Mail review

 - YouTUBE preview: A link to “A United Kingdom:” YouTube

 - Two reviews and articles in the New York Times: Movie review and also Oyelowo interview

 Muriel, David and the NWP.
 Muriel lived in Kitwe, only 190 km. east of the Solwezi, when we met in late 1963.
 She rarely drove west to visit me (David) in the NWP.
 Rather, much more frequently, I drove east and stayed with her and her friends when I made trips to Kitwe in the Copperbelt to get supplies.
-For anyone just seeking just information on the NWP, this correspondence may seem peripheral to this website.
-She, however, had a huge effect on me in the NWP and many others in Zambia, Botswana and, all of Africa.
+For anyone just seeking info’ on the NWP, this correspondence may seem peripheral to this website.
+She did, however, have a huge effect on me in the NWP and many others in Zambia, Botswana and, all of Africa.
 Some of her letters are remarkable and a source of historical importance to all interested in southern Africa during the last 50 years.
-Shortly after she died in June 2015, a close mutual friend wrote the following poignant memorial essay or biography, Please read it next before reading more of this short commentary about her, her letters and our friendship.
+Shortly after she died in June 2015, a close mutual friend wrote the following poignant memorial essay or biography, Please read it next before reading this short commentary about her and her letters and our friendship.

 A Memorial Biography (essay):

 Muriel Sanderson neé Williams